swannodette/swannodette.github.com/_posts/2013-07-31-extracting-processes.md

 `:previous`, `:clear`, or a number. *This is our process protocol*.

-While this may seem strange it's important that the currency of event coordination is at a more abstract level than concrete events sources like key presses and mouse movement - this will allow our system to be responsive.
+It's critical that the currency of event coordination be at higher level than concrete events sources like key presses and mouse movement - this will allow our system to be responsive.
 Another benefit that falls out of designing an abstract stream protocol like is that we don't need to complicate our program with superflous coordination APIs.

 Just to drive the point home one more time - *the highlighter process does not care how the stream events are constructed*.
 They could just